RambabuRajaboopathy/Machine-learning-based-tracking-of-anatomical-structures-in-intubation-videos/README.md

 # Project: Machine-learning based tracking of anatomical structures in intubation videos
-Machine learning based tracking of anatomical structures in intubation videos was carried out at the TUHH.
+Machine learning based tracking of anatomical structures in intubation videos research work was carried out at the TUHH.

 # Abstract
 Airway management problems and airway-related adverse events are the main causes